tannie/facebook2dayone/README.md

 `timezone: Europe/Amsterdam`

-at the same locating from where you run the script (or edit the path)
+at the same locating from where you run the script (or edit the path).

+Make sure the dayone2 executable is on your PATH (select DayOne > Install Command Line Tools...).

 Alternatively edit line 4 in the script:
 `opts = { 'journal' => 'Facebook', 'timezone' => nil }`